Shenna Bellows: Early life and education

-Shenna Bellows was born on March 23, 1975, in Greenfield, Massachusetts, the eldest daughter of Dexter Bellows, a carpenter, and Janice Colson, a nurse.
-She grew up in Hancock, Maine, where she attended Hancock Grammar School.
-Bellows grew up in a struggling family; they did not have running water or electricity, which the family could not afford, until she was in the fifth grade.
+Shenna Bellows was born on March 23, 1975, in Greenfield, Massachusetts, to Dexter Bellows, a carpenter, and Janice Colson, a nurse.
+She was raised in Hancock, Maine, where she attended Hancock Grammar School.
+According to Bellows, her family experienced economic hardship during her childhood, living without running water or electricity until she was in fifth grade.

-When Bellows was 15, she was an AFS-USA foreign exchange student in Campos, Brazil.
-Bellows graduated from Ellsworth High School in 1993.
-During high school and college, Bellows worked as a research assistant at Mount Desert Island Biological Laboratory.
-She then attended Middlebury College, graduating magna cum laude in 1997 with highest honors for her thesis on economic and environmental sustainability.
-During her junior year, she studied for a semester as an exchange student in San Jose, Costa Rica.
+At age 15, Bellows participated in the AFS–USA foreign exchange program in Campos, Brazil.
+She graduated from Ellsworth High School in 1993 and earned a Bachelor of Arts degree from Middlebury College.
+During high school and college, she worked as a research assistant at the Mount Desert Island Biological Laboratory, contributing to published research on marine fish physiology.
+During her junior year at Middlebury, she studied abroad for a semester in San José, Costa Rica.